haihala/whoops-all-grapplers/docs/ideas/Move ideas.md

-- Move with negative startup, causes rollback on activation
 - Soul assumption like move that deals damage based on damage taken recently
 	- Counts damage taken by both players
 	- Pair it with a move that works like oracle heal